With Teeth: Background

 Nine Inch Nails garnered mainstream attention with their influential second album The Downward Spiral, as well as a widely broadcast live performance at Woodstock '94, becoming one of the most popular music acts of the 1990s.
 Reznor appeared in Time magazine's list of the year's most influential people in 1997, and Spin magazine described him as "the most vital artist in music".
 However, his musical output was infrequent, having released only three studio albums from 1989 to 2005 with a rough average of five years between each release.
 During this time, Reznor became increasingly addicted to alcohol and drugs, resulting in depression and writer's block.
 The 1999 Nine Inch Nails double album The Fragile was met with generally positive reviews from music critics and eventually sold 898,000 copies.
 However, it failed to attain the success of its predecessor and fell from the top of the Billboard charts after only a week.
-Afterwards, the only original Nine Inch Nails material released until 2005 was the 2000 remix album Things Falling Apart, as well as the 2001 remix album Still and the 2001 single "Deep" from the Lara Croft: Tomb Raider soundtrack.
-Reznor told Spin magazine in 2005, "I was going to just drink myself or drug myself out of it.
+Afterwards, the only original Nine Inch Nails material released until 2005 was the 2000 remix album Things Falling Apart, as well as the 2002 remix album Still and the 2001 single "Deep" from the Lara Croft: Tomb Raider soundtrack.
+Reznor later recalled that following the The Fragile tour he had reached a personal low point, telling Spin in 2005, "I was going to just drink myself or drug myself out of it.
 I got back to New Orleans after the Fragile tour, and I'd pretty much lost my soul."
+Reznor subsequently entered rehabilitation in Florida to address his dependence on alcohol and cocaine.
+After completing treatment, he began rebuilding his personal and professional life while continuing to work on music.
+The period marked a major change in his approach to Nine Inch Nails, as he later described With Teeth as being shaped by the transition from addiction to sobriety and by his attempts to understand his identity after recovery.
+Reznor also spent part of the hiatus working with other artists, including Zack de la Rocha, Maynard James Keenan and the short-lived project Tapeworm, while gradually developing new Nine Inch Nails material.